Want to get a retro Scotland shirt? Read on…

 Classic Football Shirts set themselves apart from many other companies by the fact that their shirts are all original shirts from the dates listed, not reproductions trying to replicate a classic shirt.
 All shirts come with condition details – ie whether they are in Mint Condition, As New, etc, etc. The prices are slightly higher but you are really getting a piece of history.

 1982 World Cup Home Shirt

 They have over 200 classic Scotland shirts and pieces of kit.
-You can get the 1982 World Cup home shirt with the FIFA World Cup Spain 82 embroidery below the national badge.
+You can get the 1982 World Cup home shirt (above left) with the FIFA World Cup Spain 82 embroidery below the national badge.